-Estate + tax planning
+Estate tax planning + Inheritance Tax planning

-On your death, inheritance tax (IHT) of 40% will be liable on the value of your estate over the inheritance tax threshold.
-If you think your combined assets will be worth more than the IHT threshold when you die (currently £325,000), you can maximise inheritance tax reliefs and exceptions with forward planning.
+On your death, Inheritance Tax (IHT) of 40% will be liable on the value of your estate over the inheritance tax threshold.
+If you think your combined assets will be worth more than the IHT threshold when you die (currently £325,000), you can maximise Inheritance Tax reliefs and exceptions with forward planning.

-We can advise you on the various ways in which you can minimise inheritance tax liabilities.
+We can advise you on the various ways in which you can minimise Inheritance Tax liabilities.
 This includes the best use of gifts and exemptions, such as lifetime gifts, annual gifts and gifts to charity.

 You can also use trusts to pass assets to others, such as your children, and invest in regulated financial and pension products.

 Depending on the complexity of your financial affairs, you may also require financial advice.
 If so, we maintain a network of trusted professionals and can refer you to an independent financial planner who can advise you on a range of regulated products.

 Get in touch with our estate and Inheritance Tax planning solicitors in Bristol